Notification Service Extension

 Modify Push Payload in Notification Service Extension

-Now you need to modify Push payload to download and attach media content if available in your payload to display rich media content (image, audio or video).
-To do so goto your NotificationService.swift/NotificationService.m file and update the didReceiveNotificationRequest() method as shown below.
+If you are using manual integration of NotifyVisitors SDK in your Notification Service Extension target you need to modify Push payload to download and attach media content if available in your payload to display rich media content (image, audio or video).
+To do so, go to your NotificationService.swift/NotificationService.m file and update the didReceiveNotificationRequest() method as shown below.

 override func didReceive(_ request: UNNotificationRequest, withContentHandler contentHandler: @escaping (UNNotificationContent) -> Void) {